Itaachi07/SQL-Practice/exercise_03.md

 7. Display employees where the first name or last name starts with S.

+        select first_name, last_name from employees where first_name like 's%' or last_name like 's%';

 ----------------------------------------------------
 8. Display details of jobs in the descending order of the title.